cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

 Let's dive into the details.

-The crucial component of the L1 <> L1 Messaging system is `StarknetCore`.
+The crucial component of the L1 <> L1 Messaging system is [`StarknetCore`](https://etherscan.io/address/0xc662c410C0ECf747543f5bA90660f6ABeBD9C8c4).
 It is a set of contracts deployed on Ethereum that allows Starknet to function properly.
-One of the contracts of `StarknetCore` is called `StarknetMessaging` and it plays the role of a third party between your contracts on L1 and those on L2. `StarknetMessaging` follows an [interface](https://github.com/starkware-libs/cairo-lang/blob/4e233516f52477ad158bc81a86ec2760471c1b65/src/starkware/starknet/eth/IStarknetMessaging.sol#L6) with function allowing to send message to L2, receiving messages on L1 from L2 and canceling messages.
-Starknet' Sequencer is able to see and receive these messages and to trigger the appropriate functions on L2 or sending messages to `StarknetCore` on L1.
+One of the contracts of `StarknetCore` is called `StarknetMessaging` and it plays the role of a third party between your contracts on L1 and those on L2. `StarknetMessaging` follows an [interface](https://github.com/starkware-libs/cairo-lang/blob/4e233516f52477ad158bc81a86ec2760471c1b65/src/starkware/starknet/eth/IStarknetMessaging.sol#L6) with functions allowing to send message to L2, receiving messages on L1 from L2 and canceling messages.
+Starknet's Sequencer is able to see and receive these messages and to trigger the appropriate functions on L2 or sending messages to `StarknetCore` on L1.
 So on Ethereum, your contracts have to do a call to the `StarknetMessaging` contract and either call `sendMessageToL2` or `consumeMessageFromL2`.
 On Starknet, you must use the attribute `#[l1_handler]` on the functions that can receive messages from L1 and use the syscall `send_message_to_l1` for those sending messages to L1.

 Let's take an example.
 It comes from the starknet-edu [repo](https://github.com/starknet-edu/starknet-messaging-bridge/tree/main).